A FOCUS ON NUTRITION

 Cafeteria account payments must be made in advance and may be made in several ways.

-Cash or check payments may be sent with students to school in an envelope marked with the student’s name and amount enclosed.
+Cash or check payments made out to "NHJ Schools" may be sent with students to school in an envelope marked with the student’s name and amount enclosed.
 ICES and ICIS students give payments to their teacher.
 ICMS and ICHS students should drop cafeteria payments into the drop box located in the school’s main office first thing in the morning.

 Students should not make payments in the cafeteria during serving times.